-An "L" status will be marked in a student's progress chart when a student is granted a leave of absence.
-Students in need of a Leave of Absence must submit a request in writing to the Campus Director.
-In a 12-month calendar period a student may have no more than two leaves of absence, the sum of which may not exceed 180 calendar days in length.
-The Campus Director will approve or deny all leave of absence requests.
-If enrollment is temporarily interrupted for a Leave of Absence, the student will return to school in the same progress status as prior to the leave of absence.
-Hours elapsed during a leave of absence and will not be included in the student's cumulative attendance percentage calculation.
+An "L" status will be marked in a student's progress chart when a student is granted a Leave Of Absence (LOA).
+Students in need of an LOA must submit a request in writing to the school director which states the reason for the leave.
+The request must be dated and signed by the student and submitted prior to the first day of leave.
+However, if unforeseen circumstances prevent a student from providing a prior written request, the institution may grant the student's request for a leave of absence, if the institution documents its decision and collects the written request at a later date.
+In a 12-month calendar period a student may have no more than two LOAs, the sum of which may not exceed 180 calendar days in length.
+The school director will approve or deny all LOA requests.
+If enrollment is temporarily interrupted for an LOA, the student will return to school in the same progress status as prior to the LOA.
+Hours elapsed during an LOA will extend the student's contract period and maximum time frame by the same number of days taken in the LOA and will not be included in the student's cumulative attendance percentage calculation.
 Students who withdraw prior to completion of the course and wish to re-enroll will return in the same satisfactory academic progress status as at the time of withdrawal.
-Students who fail to return from a leave of absence on the scheduled date will be dropped from the program.
+Students who fail to return from an LOA on the scheduled date will be dropped from the program.
 The school's refund policy will then be applied.